-They left Kohima on Wednesday 5 March, 2 days after the Scholarship presentations with Dr Ngully, the KES chairman and Salie, the KES office manager.
-They travelled in two 4x4 Boleros driven by Ravi and Viky and the two-day journey over very rough roads included an overnight stop at Mokokchung.
+'We left Kohima on Wednesday 5 March, 2 days after the Scholarship presentations with Dr Ngully, the KES chairman and Salie, the KES office manager.
+We travelled in two 4x4 Boleros driven by Ravi and Viky and the two-day journey over very rough roads included an overnight stop at Mokokchung.
 There was also a second stop over at a Power Department guest house a few kilometres short of Pangsha.

 On arrival at the hostel on the morning of 7 March, adjacent to the Straightway Mission School, we received a wonderful welcome by some 220 school children and a lesser number of village elders, pastors, school and government officials.